riethmayer/riethmayer/README.md

 ## Hi there 👋

 🤖 My name is Jan Riethmayer and I hail from the bustling metropolis of London.
-I'm the director of software engineering at Automata, where we're all about automating workflows for life scientists 🦾.
-We're basically like robot wizards, turning complex assays into smooth-running workflows and bringing synthetic food and drugs to market faster than you can say "magic”.
+I'm a father of two amazing daughters and am looking for my next big opportunity.

 🌍 I live in London 🇬🇧 since 2016 and grew up in Berlin-Kreuzberg 🇩🇪🇹🇷.
 My mom is from Serbia 🇷🇸, my dad is a Swabian🇩🇪.
 I speak more Turkish than Serbian, which actually doesn‘t mean much 😂.